 CNC Machinist Deafness Claim: Solicitor sets out how to claim compensation for hearing problems from excessive machine noise used to cut metals, such as steel and cast iron

-CNC machinist deafness claim process: find out how to claim compensation when you suffer problems with your hearing from operating machines used to engineer metal parts in the automotive, power, aerospace and manufacturing industries.
+Find out how to claim compensation when you suffer problems with your hearing from operating machines used to engineer metal parts in the automotive, power, aerospace and manufacturing industries – using the example of a Computer Numerical Control /CNC machinist deafness claim.

 The process is described in our answer to a noise-induced hearing loss online question.